kanishkkunj/Deep-Learning-Project/README.md

-# Topic Difficulty Recommender for Teachers

-A deep learning-based web application that helps teachers estimate the difficulty level of academic topics based on various factors.

 ## Overview

 This application uses a dual-input neural network model to predict how difficult students might find a particular topic.
 The system analyzes both the text description of the topic and quantifiable features like abstraction level, prerequisites, content volume, and conceptual complexity.